 Citing a document from a website can sometimes be problematic as information may be missing.
-Broadly the style is similar to that for citing newspapers or magazines, but the date is that on which the webpage is accessed, and the name of the webpage is given instead of the name of the publication.
+The style is similar to that for citing newspapers or magazines, but the name of the webpage is given instead of the name of the publication.
+The date should be that of when the text was posted or published.
+If there is no date then use the abbreviation n.d. ('no date').